 Google Kubernetes Engine to handle our needs.
 I had considered the

-Amazon EKS solution since it would be trivial to Terraform, but it has limitations with its autoscale.
-AWS cant natively monitor its EKS workers memory utilization, and since memory is our main consideration here thats a big deal.
-Naturally GCP/GKE became the optimal choice, its Kubernetes functionality is well integrated and very easy to leverage its full potential.
+Amazon EKS solution since it would be trivial to Terraform, but it has limitations with its autoscale setup out the box.
+AWS cant natively monitor its EKS workers memory utilization without further configuration, and since memory is our main consideration here thats a big deal.
+Naturally GCP/GKE became the optimal choice, its Kubernetes functionality is well integrated as a first class citizen and very easy to leverage its full potential.

 When we ran this test on the single node desktop, memory became our bottle neck.
 As this is a distributed computing model we should easily be able to remedy this by running a cluster with more nodes.

 I wasnt ready to be surprised by a large GCP bill caused by autoscaling, so we will roll with the free tier and scale up with 4 nodes of their high memory machines.

 We’ll use our GenerateTargets tool from the repo to make a directory full of

 pod.yml just like before, except this time we’ll pick a target with alot of subdomains.